 For this reason, this document shall be included in the regular orientations for candidates for City Council, City Clerk, applicants to Board and newly elected and appointed officials.
 Members entering office shall sign a statement (example below) acknowledging they have read and understand the Code of Ethics and Conduct.
 In addition, the Code of Ethics and Conduct shall be periodically reviewed by the City Council, Boards and updated it as necessary.

-I affirm that I have read and understand the City of Mineola City Council Relations Policy and Code of Ethics
+I affirm that I have read and understand the Ca and Code of Ethics ity of Mineola City Council Relations Policy Signature Date

-Signature

-Date